RX-M/web-public/self-study/cka-mod-4/cka-mod-4-drill-answer.md

 total 4
 -rw-r--r-- 1 root root   0 Feb 27 10:44 access_log
 -rw-r--r-- 1 root root 767 Feb 27 10:44 error_log

-$
 </code></pre>

 As an additional exercise, create a storage class that uses the local storage class plugin and a PVC that uses that storage class.

-RX-M can provide more help with preparing for the CKA exam in one of our CKA bootcamps; we offer open enrollments and private engagements for teams or organizations.